How to Write an Introduction for an Assignment

 - Thesis.
 This is the most important in introduction, a claim you’re making before proving it in the body.
 It contains the essence of a paper, reflecting its main point.
 One look at it and readers should understand what’s your essay about.

-Tips for Writing an Excellent Introduction for an Essay
+Tips for Writing an Excellent Introduction for an Assignment

 So, how to write perfect intro most effectively?
 There are some tips students can follow for achieving best results.